 Pros of Common Stock

 - Limitless returns: Other investment products, such as bonds or deposit certificates, have a minimum and maximum return on investment.
-Common stocks do not have these limitations, which means that profit potential is high if the company you invest in is successful.
+Equity ownership does not have these limitations, which means that the growth potential of the investment is high if the company you invest in is successful.

-- Simple buying and selling process: Common stocks can be bought and sold anytime the stock market is open.
+- Simple buying and selling process: The overall secondary market for equity shares is highly liquid and offers seamless transactions for investors.
+Common stocks can be bought and sold anytime the stock market is open.
 Shrinking and growing your investments is just a few clicks away.

 - Two ways to benefit: Common stocks give you access to two different earnings: capital gains and dividends.
 If the value of your stock increases, you will earn capital gains.
 If the business’s profits reach a surplus, your stocks also give you the option to receive dividend payments.